 While these obstacles extended our project timeline beyond initial expectations, we adjusted our schedule accordingly and maintained communication with stakeholders about the revised timelines.
-Originally planned to begin on $15^{th}$ November 2023, the project officially commenced on $9^{th}$ February 2024 following grant approval, with field implementation starting after permits were obtained in April 2024.
-Consequently, the project was extended through 30th March, 2025 to accommodate delays caused by permit acquisition and adverse monsoon-related conditions, such as floods and landslides.
-These delays directly contributed to the decision to hire the Research Assistant for 5 months instead of the initially planned 3 months, ensuring continuous support during the extended fieldwork phase.
 We prioritized safety during adverse weather conditions and worked closely with local officials to navigate the permit process as efficiently as possible under the circumstances.
-Nonetheless, despite these unforeseen challenges, we successfully completed all project activities as planned.
+Nonetheless, despite these unforeseen circumstances, we were able to successfully complete all project activities as planned.